HCMID/HCMID.github.io/academic_conference20/hackathon/index.md

 ---
-title: HCMID Hackathon 2020
+title: Manuscripts Hackathon 2020
 layout: page
 ---

-Written by Stacey Kaliabakos '23 and Ryan Wynn '23
+Stacey Kaliabakos '23, Ryan Wynn '23.
+(Faculty advisor: Neel Smith)

 - **What is Hackathon?**
    - Hackathon is an annual event where several high schools and middle school send groups of students to the College to work on transcribing Latin manuscripts into digital references.